Mark Kopec Now

 Since the thyroid plays a vital role in metabolism, most patients who undergo a total thyroidectomy will need lifelong thyroid hormone replacement therapy to maintain normal body functions.
 You will especially need regular appointments with your endocrinologist to monitor hormone levels and adjust medication as needed.

-Case Report from the Baltimore Thyroidectomy Lawyer
+Case Report from Baltimore Thyroidectomy Lawyer Mark Kopec

 Allan v.
 United States, 401 F. Supp.
 3d 681 (E.D.
 Va.
 2019).
 Plaintiff had total thyroidectomy for papillary thyroid carcinoma.
-The doctor cut her left recurrent laryngeal nerve, leaving her with a permanent tracheostomy and vocal chord paralysis.
+The doctor cut her left recurrent laryngeal nerve, leaving her with a permanent tracheostomy and also vocal chord paralysis.
 Consequently, the judge awarded a $2.2 million verdict to the plaintiff.

-If a thyroidectomy has caused you injury, then visit the free consultation page or video.
+If a thyroidectomy has caused you injury, then visit our free consultation page or video.
 Then contact the Kopec Law Firm at 800-604-0704 to speak directly with Attorney Mark Kopec.
 He is a top-rated Baltimore medical malpractice lawyer.
 The Kopec Law Firm is in Baltimore and pursues cases throughout Maryland and Washington, D.C.